The tradies guide to Income Protection

 If you’re a tradesperson, there are a few things you need to consider before investing in Income Protection or Mortgage Repayment insurance.

 Firstly, it’s important to know what cover works well with ACC.
 Most personal Income Protection covers are offset with ACC related claims.
-This means if you have an accident or injury that prevents you from working and ACC is covering 80% of your gross income, your insurer is not entitled to pay you anything.
+This means if you have an accident or injury that prevents you from working and ACC is covering 80% of your gross income, your insurer may not be entitled to pay you anything.
+This is a major pain point for many Kiwis but it can easily be avoided with the right advice.

-We advise for tradespeople to consider Mortgage Repayment cover over Income Protection, as Mortgage Repayment cover pays on top of anything you receive from ACC for a disability claim.
+Typically, we advise tradespeople to consider Mortgage Repayment cover over conventional Income Protection, as Mortgage Repayment cover pays on top of anything you receive from ACC for a disability claim.

 Income Protection cover VS Mortgage Repayment cover